bruceravel/synchrotron_pop_up_book/script.md

         printed on the XAFS pouch

-In this kind of experiment, the **monochromator** is used to select a series of closely spaced energies.
+In an XAFS experiment, the **monochromator** is used to select a series of closely spaced energies.
 The intensity of the resulting x-ray beam is measured both before (**incident detector**) and after (**transmission detector**) the beam passes through the sample.
 The way in which the absorption depends on the energy of the X-rays can be used to provide information about the atomic-level structure of the sample.
 While often less precise than MX, XAFS is effective on a wider variety of materials, including those that are not crystalline.